 In 1929, Edwin Hubble examined how the wavelength of light emitted by distant galaxies shifts towards the red end of the electromagnetic spectrum as it travels through space.
-He found that fainter, more distant galaxies showed a large degree of redshift and for closer not much.
-Hubble concluded that the redshift occurs because the wavelength of the lights is stretched as the universe expands, and thereby the universe itself is expanding.
+He found that fainter, more distant galaxies showed a large degree of redshift and for closer, not much.
+Hubble concluded that the redshift occurred because the wavelength of the lights was stretched as the universe expands, and thereby the universe itself is expanding.
 More recent studies even showed that the expansion rate is accelerating.

-Since our Universe is expanding and accelerating, the adding in cosmological constant could effectively explain dark energy.
+Since our Universe is expanding and accelerating, the adding of cosmological constant could effectively explain dark energy.
 Einstein’s blunder even turned out to be describing the actual scientific phenomena of our universe.
-However, Scientists are still not sure why this weird force exists in the universe.
+However, scientists are still not sure what set this weird force to exist in the universe.

 ★ Gravitational Lensing: According to Einstein’s General Theory of Relativity, the space-time can bend, flex, and warp under the influence of mass and energy.
 One of the most remarkable components of Einstein’s theory of general relativity is that Gravity bends light.
 When astronomers refer to lensing, they are talking about an effect called gravitational lensing.

-Large galaxy clusters contain massive amounts of ordinary matter and dark matter as well, within and around the galaxies.
+Large galaxy clusters contain massive amounts of ordinary matter and dark matter, within and around the galaxies.
 Galaxy clusters are massive and can act as strong gravitational lenses.
 Although astronomers cannot see dark matter, they can detect its influence by observing how the gravity of massive galaxy clusters, which contain dark matter, bends and distorts the light of more-distant galaxies into arcs located behind the cluster.
-The lensing effect is directly proportional to mass ( the lighter the object, the less lensing is observed and vice versa ).
+The lensing effect is directly proportional to mass (the lighter the object, the lesser the lensing and vice versa).
 This method can be used to measure the total mass of the cluster by measuring the distortion geometry of light.
 Once you cancel out the gravitational effect of visible matter, what you have left is the gravitational effect of dark matter.
 In many clusters, this method has been used and it is estimated that a large fraction of the mass of the clusters is composed of dark matter.
-In a lot of cases where this has been done, the mass-to-light ratios obtained always correspond to the dynamical dark measurements of clusters, implying that the Universe appears to have about five times more dark matter than regular matter.
+In a lot of cases where this has been done, the mass-to-light ratios obtained always correspond to the dynamical dark measurements of clusters, implying that the Universe actually appears to have about five times more dark matter than regular matter.

-Here’s one cool story of Hubble space telescope showing the application of Gravitational Lensing. ( You may skip this. )
+Here’s one cool story of the Hubble space telescope showing the application of Gravitational Lensing.
+(You may skip this).

-Through Hubble Space telescope, Astronomers were successfully able to hunt a quasar ( the region around active black holes where superheated matters emit tons of light ) that almost perfectly aligned behind an entire massive galaxy.
+Through the Hubble Space Telescope, Astronomers were successfully able to hunt a quasar (the region around active black holes where superheated matters emit tons of light) that almost perfectly aligned behind an entire massive galaxy.
 The gravity from the galaxy bends the quasar’s light in such a way that it is visible to Hubble; in fact, galaxies can magnify the quasar and copies it’s images four times.
-The four images were not identical.
-They get distorted by dark matter that warps the space that quasar’s light travels through.
-The four distorted images fascinated astronomers, providing the evidence for dark matter.
+Those four images were not identical.
+They got distorted by dark matter that warps the space that quasar’s light travels through.
+The four distorted images fascinated astronomers, providing evidence for dark matter.

-★ Cosmic Microwave Background Radiation: In 1964, astronomer Arno Penzias and Robert Wilson were working on radio telescope which could detect microwaves and radio waves coming from space.
-They accidentally found the evidence of big bang theory called cosmic microwave background radiation.
-These are the microwaves which were the afterglow of big bang when our universe was way too young, and even present everywhere in space now too and will.
+★ Cosmic Microwave Background Radiation: In 1964, astronomers Arno Penzias and Robert Wilson were working on a radio telescope that could detect microwaves and radio waves coming from space.
+They accidentally found the evidence of the big bang theory called cosmic microwave background radiation.
+These are the microwaves which were the afterglow of the big bang when our universe was way too young, and even present everywhere in space now too and will.
 This was the first direct proof of ‘The Big Bang Theory’.

 In the early universe, the ordinary matter was ionized and interacted strongly with radiation via Thomson Scattering.
 Dark matter does not interact directly with radiation, but it does affect the CMB by its gravitational potential (mainly on large scales), and by its effects on the density and velocity of ordinary matter.
 Therefore, Ordinary matter and dark matter evolve differently with time and leave different imprints on the cosmic microwave background.
 The cosmic microwave background is very close to a perfect blackbody but contains very small temperature anisotropies of a few parts in 100,000.
 A sky map of anisotropies can be decomposed into an angular power spectrum, which is observed to contain a series of acoustic peaks at near-equal spacing but different heights.